ITRS-Group/cordial/tools/geneos/internal/component/gateway/README.md

 An `instance.setup.xml` file is created in the Gateway instance directory.
 This file is built using the template file `${GENEOS_HOME}/gateway/templates/instance.setup.xml.gotmpl` and is "included" by the `gateway.setup.xml` file and contains settings synthesised from the instance configuration.
 This file is always updated when using the `geneos set`, `geneos unset` and `geneos rebuild` commands, regardless of the `config::rebuild` parameter.
 If you add environment variables to the instance configuration then they are added to the `instance.setup.xml` file as variables with names of the form `_ENV_VAR_NAME` and string values.
 For example, if you set an environment variable of `FOO=BAR` then a variable named `_ENV_FOO` with value `BAR` is created in the `instance.setup.xml` file.
 Any variables you add to the instance configuration using `geneos set gateway GATEWAY -v type:name=value` are also added to the `instance.setup.xml` file as variables with their specified names, types and values.
 For example, if you set a variable of `NAME=VALUE` with type `string` then a variable named `NAME` with value `VALUE` and type `string` is created in the `instance.setup.xml` file.
 This behaviour can be customised by setting the `config::template` parameter to use a different template that does not include these variables or includes them in a different way.

-### Standard Parameters
+### Required Parameters

-Standard parameters always have values, using a default if not changed in the configuration file.
+Required parameters always have values, using default values if not changed in the configuration file.
+Note that in some cases the deault is an empty value, which is different to the parameter being unset.
+For example, if `logdir` is unset then the default is to use the `home` directory of the instance for logs, but if `logdir` is set to an empty value then no log directory is used and the `logfile` parameter is used as an absolute path.

 In the examples below, `${GENEOS_HOME}` is the directory of the Geneos installation, which is normally `/opt/itrs/geneos` but can be set during initialisation, and values like `${config:PARAMETER}` are references to another configuration parameters, which are evaluated and replaced in the resulting value.